zeroquinc/KodiDiscord/README.md

 ## Contact

-If you have any questions, please make an issue or add me on Discord.
+If you have any questions, please make an issue or add me on Discord